bradrn/brassica/Documentation.md

 We can also produce rules with two or more different outputs, all of which are different to the input.
 We can do this using categories and optional elements in the replacement which cannot be matched with any in the target.
-Recall that if categories or optional elements are used in the replacement, Brassica will attempt to match them with corresponding elements in the target.
+As mentioned above, if categories or optional elements are used in the replacement, Brassica will attempt to match them with corresponding elements in the target.
 Thus, for instance, `[ɪ ʊ] (q) / [i u] (k) / _ #` will convert ⟨nɪ⟩→⟨ni⟩ and ⟨lʊq⟩→⟨luk⟩.
 However, if an output element is found with no corresponding input element, Brassica will instead produce *all possible* outputs.